pcfreak30/skyd/modules/transactionpool/README.md

  - TODO: Eventually the subsystem will be able to catalog incoming transactions.
    If a peer tells us about a transaction, they obviously have that transaction and it doesn't need to be broadcast to them again.
- - TODO: Splitting off this filter into its own subsystem makes it easy to split broadcasting strategy when the tpool is upgraded to broadcasting txids only instead of full transactions.
-The new broadcast strategy will send peers a list of txids and then the peer can determine whether or not to request the full transactions, saving network bandwidth.
  - TODO: The repeat broadcast filter suffers from shortcomings if peers are evicting transactions or rejecting transactions for having low fee rates, because they may evict what will eventually become ancestors, and then no